 7. Work without a permit-to-work

-• Minor current repairs without decommissioning equipment.
+• Minor current repairs without decommissioning equipment, without opening, and without operations near moving parts.

 The full list is available in the "Work without a permit" section.